Popo1928/Hello-popo/README.md

 # Hello-popo
 This is my first ever project on github.
-So, lets get started.
-I'm am passionate about front-end web designing.
+So, lets get started am passionate about front-end web designing.